hong223/trade-up/README.md

 - Discuss, design and optimise rostering system<br />

-- Rebuild the Employee Calendar with Angular JS5<br />
+- Rebuild the Employee Availability Calendar with Angular JS5<br />

 - Display allocation in the new project calendar per employee<br />

 - Discuss with client abhout the features<br />

-- Add and change the features in the Employee Calendar<br />
+- Add and change the features in the Employee Availability Calendar<br />

 - Discuss with client abhout the UI design about calendar<br />